Rudolf Steiner: Race and ethnicity

 Throughout his life Steiner consistently emphasized the core spiritual unity of all the world's peoples and sharply criticized racial prejudice.
 He articulated beliefs that the individual nature of any person stands higher than any racial, ethnic, national or religious affiliation.
 His belief that race and ethnicity are transient and superficial, and not essential aspects of the individual, was partly rooted in his conviction that each individual reincarnates in a variety of different peoples and races over successive lives, and that each of us thus bears within him or herself the heritage of many races and peoples.
 Toward the end of his life, Steiner predicted that race will rapidly lose any remaining significance for future generations.
 In Steiner's view, culture is universal, and explicitly not ethnically based, and he vehemently criticized imperialism.
 In the context of his ethical individualism, Steiner considered "race, folk, ethnicity and gender" to be general, describable categories into which individuals may choose to fit, but from which free human beings can and will liberate themselves.
 Martins and Vukadinović describe the racism of Anthroposophy as spiritual and paternalistic (i.e. benevolent), in contrast to the materialistic and often malign racism of fascism.
-Olav Hammer, university professor expert in new religious movements and Western esotericism, confirms that now the racist and anti-Semitic character of Steiner's teachings can no longer be denied, even if that is "spiritual racism".

 Steiner did influence Italian Fascism, which exploited "his racial and anti-democratic dogma."
 The fascist ministers Giovanni Antonio Colonna di Cesarò (nicknamed "the Anthroposophist duke"; he became antifascist after taking part in Benito Mussolini's government) and Ettore Martinoli have openly expressed their sympathy for Rudolf Steiner.
 Most from the occult pro-fascist UR Group were Anthroposophists.

-"Steiner's collected works, moreover, totalling more than 350 volumes, contain pervasive internal contradictions and inconsistencies on racial and national questions."
+Peter Staudenmaier describes Rudolf Steiner as an extreme pan-German nationalist who "never disowned or regretted" such a stance.
+He notes that "Steiner was a member of a völkisch Wagner club", but also that Steiner's works, "totalling more than 350 volumes, contain pervasive internal contradictions and inconsistencies on racial and national questions."
+According to Joaquin Munoz, in the materialist perspective (i.e. no reincarnations), Anthroposophy is racist, but in the spiritual perspective (i.e. reincarnations mandatory) it is not racist.
+Swedish professor emeritus Olav Hammer, an expert in new religious movements and Western esotericism, opines in a review of Staudenmaier's work that the racist and anti-Semitic character of Steiner's teachings cannot be denied, even if it is "spiritual racism".
 Cristina Burack also notes Steiner's contradictions on racial issues.

-According to Munoz, in the materialist perspective (i.e. no reincarnations), Anthroposophy is racist, but in the spiritual perspective (i.e. reincarnations mandatory) it is not racist.
+According to Sven Ove Hansson, "His statements about race are integrated with other elements of his spiritual worldview, from which they cannot easily be separated."